Tvis, Denmark

 Tvis Church is located in the town.

 The furniture developer and manufacturer Actona Group and the kitchen manufacturer TCM Group, with one of its brands Tvis Køkkener named after the town, are headquartered in Tvis.

+The local handball club Tvis KFUM has participated in the elite team Team Tvis Holstebro, that has played in the top Danish division on both the men's and women's side.
+The club has won the Danish Men's Handball Cup twice.